 - fresh parmesan (parmigiano reggiano) - freshly grated

-Place flour, salt and butter into food processor and whizz until mixture forms breadcrumbs.
+Place flour, salt and butter into food processor and pulse until mixture forms breadcrumbs being careful not to over do it (breadcrumbs should be dry, not damp).

+Preheat oven to 200degC (180degC fan-forced).
 Roll out to fit pastry case (36cm x 12cm) or 20cm flan ring.
-Cover with baking paper and fill with uncooked rice or rock salt.
-Bake 10 -15 minutes or until base is golden.
+Cover with alfoil (shiny side down) and fill with dried beans or metal or ceramic pastry weights.
+Bake 15 minutes.